ucscGenomeBrowser/kent/src/product/installer/README.md

                        list of genomes

 examples:
-  bash browserSetup.sh install     - install Genome Browser, do not download any genome
+  bash ./browserSetup.sh install     - install Genome Browser, do not download any genome
-                        assembly, switch to on-the-fly mode (see the -f option) bash browserSetup.sh minimal hg19 - download only the minimal tables for the hg19 assembly bash browserSetup.sh download hg19 mm9 - download hg19 and mm9, switch to offline mode (see the -o option) bash browserSetup.sh download -t noEncode hg19  - install Genome Browser, download hg19 but no ENCODE tables and switch to offline mode (see the -o option) bash browserSetup.sh update     -  update the Genome Browser CGI programs bash browserSetup.sh clean      -  remove temporary files
+                        assembly, switch to on-the-fly mode (see the -f option) bash ./browserSetup.sh minimal hg19 - download only the minimal tables for the hg19 assembly bash ./browserSetup.sh mirror hg19 mm9 - download hg19 and mm9, switch to offline mode (see the -o option) bash ./browserSetup.sh mirror -t noEncode hg19  - install Genome Browser, download hg19 but no ENCODE tables and switch to offline mode (see the -o option) bash ./browserSetup.sh update     -  update the Genome Browser CGI programs bash ./browserSetup.sh clean      -  remove temporary files

-All options have to precede the command, e.g. "bash browserSetup.sh -a install".
+All options have to precede the list of genome assemblies.
-This order does not work: "bash browserSetup.sh install -a".

 options:
   -a   - use alternative download server at SDSC